MaxVinValk/SWT2021/README.md

 the performance of the SP(B)ERT architecture with a BART-based encoder, many parts of the code have been adapted from the [SPBERT repository](https://github.com/heraclex12/NLP2SPARQL).

+Note that the early stopping class was adapted from [this implementation](https://github.com/Bjarten/early-stopping-pytorch).

 ## How to run
 The program entrypoint is main.py and has 4 modes available:
 ```bash